yaronf/I-D/jwt-bcp/draft-ietf-oauth-jwt-bcp.md

 For mitigations, see <xref target="validate-inputs"/>.

-## Multiplicity of JSON encodings
+## Multiplicity of JSON Encodings

 Previous versions of the JSON format such as the obsoleted {{RFC7159}}
 allowed several different character
 encodings: UTF-8, UTF-16 and UTF-32.
-This is not the case anymore, with the latest standard {{RFC8259}} only allowing UTF-8.
-However, older implementations may result in the JWT being misinterpreted by its recipient, and this could be used by a malicious sender to bypass the recipient's validation checks.
+This is not the case anymore, with the latest standard {{RFC8259}} only allowing UTF-8 except for internal use within a "closed ecosystem".
+This ambiguity where older implementations and those used within closed environments may generate non-standard encodings, may result in the JWT being misinterpreted by its recipient.
+This in turn could be used by a malicious sender to bypass the recipient's validation checks.

 For mitigations, see <xref target="use-utf8"/>.